José Francisco Torres

-José Francisco Torres Mezzell (born October 29, 1987), also known as "Gringo", is an American professional soccer player who plays as a midfielder for USL Championship club Rio Grande Valley FC.
+José Francisco Torres Mezzell (born October 29, 1987) is an American professional soccer player who plays as a midfielder.
+He is popularly known by his nickname Gringo.

 He is usually deployed as a central midfielder but can also play as a full-back.
 Torres has played for the United States national team.

 Early life

 Torres was born in Texas to a Mexican father and an American mother.

 He played two years for Longview High School and was voted the team's MVP both seasons, with 31 goals and 39 assists in total.
 After his sophomore year, he was scouted and signed by Mexican club Pachuca.

 Club career

 Torres was recruited by Pachuca while he was still attending high school in Texas.
 He broke into the starting lineup during the 2008 Apertura season in central midfield.
 He appeared in all three matches at the 2008 FIFA Club World Cup for Pachuca, starting twice.
 In the InterLiga 2009 Final, Torres scored the clinching penalty kick that sent Pachuca through to the Copa Libertadores 2009.
 In November 2012, he was transferred to Tigres UANL.
 On December 22, 2012, Torres made his debut with Tigres in a friendly match against Pumas UNAM in the Estadio Universitario.
 Tigres was the Apertura 2015 champion, and Torres played the second leg of the final.

 On November 25, 2020, after more than two years without playing a professional game, Torres joined USL Championship side Colorado Springs Switchbacks ahead of their 2021 season.

 On February 21, 2022, Torres signed with USL Championship side Rio Grande Valley FC.